gdsbook/book/notebooks/08_point_pattern_analysis.md

 ```

 The result is a smoother output that captures the same structure of the hexbin but "eases" the transitions between different areas.
-This provides a better generalisation of the theoretical probability that a picture *might* occur at any given point.
+This provides a better generalization of the theoretical probability that a picture *might* occur at any given point.
 This is useful in some cases, but is mainly of use to escape the restrictions imposed by a regular grid of hexagons or squares.

 ## Centrography

 Centrography is the analysis of centrality in a point pattern.
 By "centrality," we mean the general location and dispersion of the pattern.
 If the hexbin above can be seen as a "spatial histogram", centrography is the point pattern equivalent of measures of central tendency such as the mean.
-These measures are useful because they allow us to summarise spatial distributions in smaller sets of information (e.g. a single point).
+These measures are useful because they allow us to summarize spatial distributions in smaller sets of information (e.g. a single point).
 Many different indices are used in centrography to provide an indication of "where" a point pattern is, how tightly the point pattern clusters around its center, or how irregular its shape is.

 ### Tendency

 A common measure of central tendency for a point pattern is its *center of mass*.
 For marked point patterns, the center of mass identifies a central point close to observations that have higher values in their marked attribute.
 For unmarked point patterns, the center of mass is equivalent to the *mean center*, or average of the coordinate values.
 In addition, the *median center* is analogous to the *median* elsewhere, and represents a point where half of the data is above or below the point & half is to its left or right.
-We can analyze the mean center with our flickr point pattern using the `pointpats` package in Python.
+We can analyze the mean center with our Flickr point pattern using the `pointpats` package in Python.

 ```python